Markintosh128k/pyWormy/README.md

-# SVILUPPATO PER IL PON "ROBOTICA EDUCATIVA".
+# DEVELOPED FOR PON "ROBOTICA EDUCATIVA".